 Students acquire a broader perspective and learn to relate their Chicago-based semester to their overall Lake Forest education.

-Lake Forest College In The Loop offers a wide-ranging, flexible, yet focused academic program featuring internships, courses taught by Lake Forest faculty, and courses from our Loop program partners: Roosevelt University (RU), Columbia College Chicago (CCC), the School of the Art Institute (SAIC).
+Lake Forest College In The Loop offers a wide-ranging, flexible, yet focused academic program featuring internships, courses taught by Lake Forest faculty, and courses from our Loop Partner Institutions: Roosevelt University (RU), Columbia College Chicago (CCC), the School of the Art Institute (SAIC).

 The academic program is a full-semester, four-credit curriculum.
-While participating in the In The Loop program, you will complete an academic internship of two credits, totaling 300 hours over the course of the semester.
-Given the experiential/immersive nature of the program, the internship is a key component of the In The Loop program.
+While participating in the In The Loop program, students complete an academic internship of up to two credits, with a two-credit internship totaling 300 hours over the course of the semester.
+Given the experiential/immersive nature of the program, an Academic Internship is a key component of the In The Loop program.

-1. ITL option: Courses offered by the Lake Forest College In The Loop program (ITL) and taught by our faculty at the Loop campus.
+1. ITL option: Courses offered by the Lake Forest College In The Loop program (ITL) and taught by our faculty at our Chicago Residential space.

-The Loop always offers LOOP 202: Professional Development in the 21st Century (1 credit).
+The In The Loop program always offers LOOP 202: Professional Development in the 21st Century (1 credit).

-Incoming ISEP students must take ITL courses or taught on Lake Forest College’s main campus.
+Incoming ISEP students must take ITL courses and/or courses taught on Lake Forest College’s main campus.

-All students are required to complete an academic internship as part of the In The Loop program.
+All students are required to complete an Academic (credit-bearing) Internship as part of the In The Loop program.

 Business and Finance Pathway: